 Also available in Español.

-Why are these 2 types of analysis important in art?
+Why are these 2 types of analysis important in art ?

-Formal and interpretive analysis
+Formal and interpretive analysis in art

 Its composition, elements present, production techniques.